 - Participation consent for a cadet with a food allergy

 - Participation consent for a cadet with a non-food allergy

 Note: The Anaphylactic emergency plan requires the following:

 - A photo of your cadet (inserted into the PDF)

 - Epi-pen expiry date

-Once you have handed in your application, please check the admin dashboard to monitor the status of the application.
+Once you have handed in your application to the administration staff, please check the cadet dashboard to monitor the status of the application.
 Processing the application can take up to several weeks at the start of the year when we do a mass intake of new cadets.